pm-harshad-mane/Prebid.js/modules/pubmaticAutoRefresh.md

 - Refresh all GPT ad-slots after it is viewed by user, refresh after 30 seconds but when GPT ad-slot is in view

 # Drwaback
+- only onle slot is handled at a time